Configuration

 SUPABASE_SERVICE_ROLE_KEY, GATEWAY_URL, GATEWAY_AUTH_TOKEN, ALLOWED_ORIGINS:

-UI project config (no rebuild required)
+UI workspace config (no rebuild required)

 Gateway variables